Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Regulators

 of chain complexes.
 Note that we do not invert the quasi-isomorphisms here on purpose. {We derive from $\cV$} the diagram of {commutative} monoids of isomorphism classes of objects {of $\cV$}

-{and from $F$ the} diagram of degree-zero cycles
+and from $F$ the diagram of degree-zero cycles

-\begin{ddd} A characteristic cocycle is a transformation between objects of $\Fun(\bS,\Nerve({\CommMon{(\Set)}}))$ \end{ddd}
+\begin{ddd} A characteristic cocycle is a transformation between objects of $\Fun(\bS,\Nerve({\CommMon{(\Set)}}))$. \end{ddd}

 We can consider sets as categories with only identity morphisms.
-Similarly, {commutative} monoids are symmetric monoidal categories.
-In this sense we have a symmetric monoidal functor ${i}\cV\to \pi_{0}({i}\cV)$ which associates to every object its isomorphism class.
-We consider the composition of morphisms {in $\Fun(\bS,\CommMon(\Nerve(\Cat)[W^{-1}]))$} to which we apply the algebraic $K$-theory functor.
-We get a map
+Similarly, commutative monoids are symmetric monoidal categories.
+In this sense we have the symmetric monoidal functor ${i}\cV\to \pi_{0}({i}\cV)$ which associates to every object its isomorphism class.
+We consider the composition of morphisms {in $\Fun(\bS,\CommMon(\Nerve(\Cat)[W^{-1}]))$} to which we apply the algebraic $K$-theory functor {from Definition~\ref{nov1901}.} We get a map